vernvriereen/psyche/psyche-book/src/explain/data-provider.md

 ## Provider configuration

-Inside your [run config](./enduser/run-config.md), the key `[model.LLM.data_location]` specifies whether the data will be hosted on a TCP server, accessed via HTTP, or stored in a local folder.
+Inside the [run config](../enduser/run-config.md), the key `[model.LLM.data_location]` specifies whether the data will be hosted on a TCP server, accessed via HTTP, or stored in a local folder.
 We also support loading data from GCP as a subsection of the HTTP data provider.

 The required configuration depends on the data provider implementation being used: